Do I need a Primary Provider?

 What Children are Available for Adoption?

-Many of the adoptions are of relatives.
+Families adopting from Pakistan or Bangladesh may be going to an orphanage for the referral.
+However, many families seeking primary provider services are adopting a relative.
 As with all adoptions, the child must be an orphan.
-A child with no parents because death or abandonment.
 An orphan can also a child of a surviving parent who is incapable of providing proper care.
 Or the surviving parent has irrevocable released the child for immigration and adoption.
 The child must be under the age of 16, but there are exceptions for siblings.
-New Beginnings discourages families from identifying a non-relative child to adopt on their own.
-This is better done through an orphanage or that country’s adoption authority.

 What is the Primary Provider?

-The Primary Provider is a Hague authorized adoption agency.
-The primary provider will oversee the adoption services to ensure they are performed properly and ethically.
-The primary provider is also responsible for the implementation of a service plan for the adoption.
-The service plan identifies the agency or institution that will provided each of the adoption services.
-The UAA guidelines provide a method to do international adoptions.
-In following the UAA we can best endure your child can come home to you without setbacks.
+The Primary Provider is a Hague authorized adoption agency .
+It will oversee the adoption services to ensure they are performed properly and ethically.
+The primary provider is also responsible for identifying the domestic or foreign agency or institution that will provided each of the adoption services.

 What are the Steps?